Turnout on track to be lowest for more than 20 years

 Turnout at the General Election is on track to be the lowest for more than 20 years.

-This compares with an overall turnout of 67.3% at the last election in 2019.
+This is down sharply from an overall turnout of 67.3% at the last election in 2019.

-If the figure stays around 59.8%, it would be the lowest turnout at a general election since 2001, when it was 59.4%.

-Were the figure to fall below 59.4%, it would rank as the lowest turnout at a general election since the Second World War.
+It is also the worst turnout at a general election since 2001, when the figure slumped to 59.4%: the lowest since before the Second World War.

 The highest turnout at a general election since the war was 83.9% in 1950, according to figures compiled by the House of Commons Library.